inform-health-informatics/emap_documentation/technical_overview/technical_details/Interchange_format.md

 ## Background
-As detailed in the illustration of the data flow, the EMAP pipeline has the potential to consolidates data from several sources and more can be added over time as and when is necessary.
+As detailed in the illustration of the data flow, the EMAP pipeline has the potential to consolidates data from several sources and more can be added over time as and when necessary.
 For the moment, the data is provided through two different sources:

 1. incremental load from databases (also referred to as hoovering) and